E-girl-Cansada/Kawata-pp-fix/README.md

 - Edit mapTesting.bat (it should be self explanatory, but if you still need help, talk to me - E-girl Cansada#7777 - in Discord).
 - Run mapTesting.bat and it should work.

-# Hello, I'm a kawata dev, can I add those files to kawata's main repository?
-No, at least I don't think so... cuz I made some edits in main.c, and idk if it will screw up something ingame, so like...
-I would recommend to only copy the oppai.c file to the repository.

 #
 If you have any suggestions, please, send them to me in discord ( E-girl Cansada#7777 )